 There’s a vast amount of travel videos and channels on YouTube giving great tips and advice on what to see and do.
 My personal favourite is Wolters World, run by American Mark Wolters.
 I discovered him whilst researching my trip to Porto and found his videos insightful and honest.

-Samuel & Audrey is another top choice of mine.
+Samuel & Audrey are another top choice of mine.
 The married Canadian couple have been to so many countries – and so many places within each country – that there’s always something new to discover.
 I like them because they have simple suggestions for top sights in each location, as well as educating me on local cuisine.

 For a more educational rundown, I try Rick Steves.
 But I’ve also discovered some cool people making videos of their home cities so it’s always worth having a browse.